 Interested in Conducting Research in a Faculty Lab?

 The School of Integrative Biology encourages its undergraduate students to pursue independent research projects with faculty.
+Be sure to check out the Office of Undergraduate Research for information on funding, workshops, and other opportunities to take part in research as an undergraduate!

 Check out these successful research projects